 Do you need a scalp exfoliant?

-Though exfoliating can benefit any hair type, one size does not fit all, and not everyone benefits from using an exfoliant regularly.
-Here are a few ways to tell whether you actually need a scalp scrub or not.
+Though exfoliating can benefit any hair type, one size does not fit all.
+Whether or not you should use an exfoliant regularly is dependent upon your scalp type and product usage.
+Here are a few ways to tell whether you actually need to use a scalp exfoliant:

-- If you’re a product junkie, washing your hair may not wash out all waxes, powders, polymers and silicones that mix with your sebum, sweat, and dead skin cells.
+- If you love to use lots of hair products in your hair, then it might be hard to remove those products simply by washing your hair.
+All of the waxes, powders, polymers and silicones that mix with your sebum, sweat, and dead skin cells can stay firmly attached to your scalp.
 Scalp scrubs may help, especially if you have finer-textured hair that can be more prone to build-up.

-- If your skin type runs more dry or you live in an arid climate and your scalp tends to flake, trying a scalp scrub may be worthwhile.
+- If your skin type runs more dry or you live in an arid climate and your scalp flakes, a scalp scrub can limit symptoms and help lessen the amount of flakes you see daily.

 - If you have developed seborrheic dermatitis (see below) exfoliating can help you control the flaky symptoms.